driskull/ds2020/OUTLINE.md

 # Outline - Shift Shift O and hit enter on name

 - Thanks Euen
-- The ArcGIS JSAPI provides ready to use widgets, to help you build great apps with less code
+- The ArcGIS API For JS provides ready to use widgets, to help you build great apps with less code
-- I'd like to show how you can build an impactful app using a few of them
+- I'd like to show how you can build an impactful app using only a few of them
 - Heres the reference page for Popup
   - Popup gives you info about a feature, is automatically setup on a view
   - Just like all widgets, easy to customize through settings